govindKAG/vim-notes/vim notes.md

 - use ctrl+w [count] + or - to decrease or increase the size of the current window up and down and < or > for left and right

 - use ctrl + w = to make all the windows the same size.

+- in command mode type :py3 followed by a python snippet to execute it inline, good for small calculations and such